 Descriptive analysis

 During the study period there were 114,820 notifications of TB in England, of which 93% (106765/114820) had their birth status recorded.
-Of notifications with a known birth status 27% (29096/106765) were UK born, in comparison to 33% (2634/8055) in cases with an imputed birth status.
+Of notifications with a known birth status 27% (29096/106765) were UK born, while among notification with an imputed birth status, 33% (2634/8055) were UK born.
 Trends in incidence rates varied by age group and UK birth status (see supplementary information).
 During the study period, there were 1729 UK born cases and 2797 non-UK born cases in individuals relevant to the universal schools scheme, and 1431 UK born cases and 238 non-UK born cases relevant to the targeted neonatal scheme, who fit our age criteria.
 Univariable evidence for differences between mean incidence rates before and after the change in BCG policy in the UK born was weak.
 In the non-UK born incidence rates were lower after the change in BCG policy in both the cohort relevant to the universal school-age scheme and the cohort relevant to the targeted neonatal scheme (Figure 1).

-Figure 1: Mean incidence rates per 100,000, with 95% confidence intervals for each retrospective cohort (see table 1 for cohort definitions), stratified by the vaccination policy and UK birth status.
+Figure 1: Mean incidence rates per 100,000, with 95% confidence intervals for each retrospective cohort (see table 1 for cohort definitions), stratified by the vaccination policy and UK birth status for England, using surveillance data from 2000 to 2015.
 The top and bottom panels are on different scales in order to highlight trends in incidence rates over time.

 Adjusted estimates of the effects of the change in policy on school-age children

 In the UK born cohort relevant to universal vaccination there was some evidence, across all models that adjusted for age, that ending the scheme was associated with a modest increase in TB rates (Supplementary Table S2).
 Using the LOOIC goodness of fit criteria the best fitting model was found to be a Negative Binomial model that adjusted for the change in policy, age, and incidence rates in the UK born (Table 2).
-In this model there was some evidence of an assocation between the change in policy and an increase in incidence rates in those at school-age who were UK born, with an IRR of 1.08 (95%CI 0.97, 1.19).
+In this model there was some evidence of an association between the change in policy and an increase in incidence rates in those at school-age who were UK born, with an IRR of 1.08 (95%CrI 0.97, 1.19).
 Dropping the change in policy from the model resulted in a small decrease in the LOOIC (0.52 (SE 2.63)) but the change was too small, with too large a standard error, to conclusively state that the excluding the change in policy from the model improved the quality of model fit.
 We found that it was important to adjust for UK born incidence rates, otherwise the impact from the change in BCG vaccination policy was over-estimated.

-For the comparable non-UK born cohort who were relevant to the universal vaccination there was evidence, in the best fitting model, that ending the scheme was associated with a decrease in incidence rates (IRR: 0.74 (95%CI 0.61, 0.88)).
+For the comparable non-UK born cohort who were relevant to the universal vaccination there was evidence, in the best fitting model, that ending the scheme was associated with a decrease in incidence rates (IRR: 0.74 (95%CrI 0.61, 0.88)).
 The best fitting model was a Negative Binomial model which adjusted for the change in policy, age, incidence rates in the non-UK born, and year of eligibility as a random effect (Table 2).
 We found omitting change in policy from the model resulted in poorer model fit (LOOIC increase of 3.02 (SE 3.52)), suggesting that the policy change was an important factor explaining changes in incidence rates, after adjusting for other covariates.
 All models that adjusted for incidence rates in the UK born or non-UK born estimated similar IRRs (Supplementary Table S3).